 Do your employees want to work from a different country temporarily or permanently?

-We are happy to answer your possibly arousing questions.
-You can send us a message or schedule a call with us to see how we can help.
+We are happy to answer your questions.
+Simply schedule a call with us to see how we can help.

 The contents of our website, specifically the articles discussing legal topics, are researched with the utmost care.
 However, the provider cannot assume any liability for the correctness, completeness, and topicality of the information provided.
 In particular, the information is of a general nature and does not contain legal advice in individual cases.
 For the solution of specific legal matters, please consult a lawyer.